Nearly 143,000 people reported tech support scams in 2018. It’s clearly an oldie-but-goodie for a reason.

 Here’s how it works

+Scam #1: A big tech company appears to call you, such as Microsoft, Apple, or Dell.
+The person on the phone claims you were erroneously charged for tech support product and so the company owes you a refund.
 To get that refund, all you need to do is give them some information.
 The person on the phone says you need to give them banking or credit card.
-They may even ask you to log in to specific accounts/websites or give them remote access to your computer.
-The person on the phone may even say you need to purchase pre-paid debit cards and give them the numbers.
+They might ask you to log in to specific accounts/websites or give them remote access to your computer.
+You may even be asked to pay using a pre-paid debit card and give them the numbers.

-Three ways to avoid this scam
+Six ways to avoid these scams

-The Better Business Bureau says you should:
+The Better Business Bureau and FTC say you should:

 - Be wary of unsolicited calls.
 Despite what the Caller ID might say, legitimate tech companies do not make unsolicited calls to customers.

 - Never give a stranger remote access to your computer.
 Scammers can steal your personal information and install malware that can be used to commit identity theft.